Weebeveloper/white_blood_games/README.md

 ## Technicals

-This project was generated with `Angular CLI version 16.2.16` and `node 16.14.0`, using Material.
+This project was generated with `Angular CLI version 16.2.16` and `node 16.14.0`, using `@angular/material 16`.

 ## Development

-Run `npm run start` (Always on Hebrew version).
+Run `npm run start`.
 The projects builds and deploys automatically on merge to `master`.

 ## Installation